veliValentine/kalles-app/README.md

 Server is build using docker and node.
 It is running at heroku servers.

-### Server instances
-#### Test server
-Instance of test server can be found [https://kalle-studio-test.herokuapp.com/api/v1/health](https://kalle-studio-test.herokuapp.com/api/v1/health)

-#### Production server
-Instance of server can be found [https://kalle-studio.herokuapp.com/api/v1/health](https://kalle-studio.herokuapp.com/api/v1/health)

-Only difference with these are the database they are connected to.

 ## Pipelines and github actions
 There are three publish pipelines and one test/lint github action.

 ### Publish pipeline
 #### Server
 When pull request is merged to master branch a server-build action triggers.
-This action builds server container based on [Dockerfile](./server/Dockerfile) and publish it to [test server](#test-server).
+This action builds server container based on [Dockerfile](./server/Dockerfile) and publish it to [test server](./server/README.md#test-server).

 When pull request is merged to production branch a server-build action triggers.
-This action builds server container based on [Dockerfile](./server/Dockerfile) and publish it to [production server](#production-server).
+This action builds server container based on [Dockerfile](./server/Dockerfile) and publish it to [production server](./server/README.md#production-server).

 #### Client
 When pull request is merger to master branch a build action is triggered.
 This action builds and publish the [client side](./client) to expo servers.